jabberjabberjabber/ImageIndexer/README.md

 5. Monitor the progress in the output area of the GUI.

+## Other language

+To make Image Indexer fully compatible with other languages (French for instance) follow these steps:

+1. Into Image Indexer GUI, go to Settings then "Edit Instructions":
+   - Into the prompt, replace "Use ENGLISH only" by "Use FRENCH only"

+2. Into Keyword Corrections:
+   - Uncheck "Depluralize keywords"
+   - Uncheck "Only Latin characters"

 ## Settings

    **Press the HELP button in the settings dialog.**